ray-project/ray/doc/source/train/user-guides/data-loading-preprocessing.rst

 Adding CPU-only nodes to your cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If the GPU training is bottlenecked on expensive CPU preprocessing and the preprocessed Dataset is too large to fit in object store memory, then materializing the dataset doesn't work.
-In this case, thanks to Ray's native support for heterogeneous resources, you can simply add more CPU-only nodes to your cluster, and Ray Data will automatically scale out CPU-only preprocessing tasks to CPU-only nodes, making GPUs more saturated.
+In this case, Ray's native support for heterogeneous resources enables you to simply add more CPU-only nodes to your cluster, and Ray Data automatically scales out CPU-only preprocessing tasks to CPU-only nodes, making GPUs more saturated.

 In general, adding CPU-only nodes can help in two ways:
 * Adding more CPU cores helps further parallelize preprocessing.
 This approach is helpful when CPU compute time is the bottleneck.